-The Village of Clinton is a member of the Michigan South Central Power Agency (MSCPA) of which Coldwater, Hillsdale, Marshall, and Union City, Michigan are also members.
+The Village of Clinton is a member of the Michigan South Central Power Agency (MSCPA) of which Coldwater, Hillsdale, and Marshall, Michigan are also members.
 MSCPA is an organization formed to provide power for the benefit of its members.

 MSCPA supplies complete electrical power requirements to its members from various member owned resources, purchased power agreements, AMP, energy market purchases and from member communities generators.